xiaoyuechen/einu/README.md

 - [Links](#links)

 <a name="about"></a>
-## About Abseil
+## About EINU

 EINU is not Unity/Unreal.
-EINU is now uncomparable to Unity/Unreal.

 While einu does not have very extensive functionalities at the moment, it is small, clean, efficient and easy to use.